 - O – Ordering – is the set of values ordered or unordered as appropriate?

-- R – Range – is the value within reasonable minimum and maximum values?
+- R – Range – is the value within a reasonable minimum and maximum values?

 - R – Reference – does the code reference anything external that isn’t under direct control of the code itself?